Harness Dickey protects the important works of architects and architecture firms from the ground up.View All Attorneys

 Harness Dickey also counsels architects and architecture firms in the important area of copyright protection.
 Copyrights often protect an architect’s drawings and the architectural works themselves, but they also have potential for further protection.
 Our attorneys consider the “big picture” collateral, including advertising, promotional materials, websites and other crucial assets that make your work a success.

 Importantly, our attorneys understand the Visual Artists Rights Act and how it applies to the architecture industry.
 Recent court cases have demonstrated that incorporating original artwork into an architectural work requires additional safeguards.
 We work closely with architects to ensure they take the rights of artists into account while maintaining their own rights to the larger project.

 Trademarks and service marks provide another level of strategic legal protection for our clients in the architecture business.
-As the proud recipient of a “National Tier 1” ranking for Trademark Law from U.S. News & World Report, we are recognized experts at protecting our clients’ marks.
+As a nationally ranked firm in trademark law by U.S. News & World Report, we are recognized experts at protecting our clients’ marks.
 Not only do we register trademarks and service marks for buildings, architects and architectural firms at home in the U.S., we regularly file for trademark protection in more than 100 counties to safeguard valuable branding opportunities on a global scale.

 Examples of registered marks for architectural works include:

 - Frank Lloyd Wright Architects’ firm name and logo